Aakarsh1506/Criminal-Network-Analysis/backend/README.md

 Scanned PDFs and images use local Tesseract OCR.
 Digital PDFs and Word/text files use their embedded text.
-The default hybrid mode extracts entity candidates across the document with spaCy and regex, then sends every candidate's name, type, ref, and source context to the configured AI provider for checking.
-The AI may correct a type or flag an invalid candidate;
+The default hybrid mode extracts entity candidates across the document with spaCy and regex.
+Candidates are retained with source context and sent to the AI only for relationship cue sentences; there is no separate AI entity-checking stage.
+Names and types come from the local extractor and remain visible in the review screen.
-flagged candidates remain visible in the review screen.
-Every candidate must receive one check, including entities without relationships.
-Names are not rewritten or invented.
 Crime candidates also come from literal offence phrases in narratives (for example, “suspected financial fraud”), not just `Crime type:` fields.
 Vocabulary lives in `backend/services/crime_terms.py`.
-The source wording and qualifiers are retained for AI checking; a crime mention alone does not assign that crime to a case or person.
+The source wording and qualifiers are retained as evidence; a crime mention alone does not assign that crime to a case or person.
 Next, relationship cues such as “contacted”, “mentioned”, “witness”, “resides”, and “seen” select complete source sentences for relationship extraction.
 A cue is not proof of a link: the AI checks the sentence, negations, endpoint types, and source evidence before returning